Cutting — using a sharp object like a razorblade, knife, or scissors to make marks, cuts, or scratches on one's own body — is a form of self-injury.

 Cutting affects many teens and preteens — even beyond those who self-injure.
 Many teens worry about a friend who cuts or face pressure from peers to try cutting as a daring thing to do.

-In many cases, cutting — and the emotions that go along with it — is something teens struggle with alone.
-But because of growing awareness, more teens can get the assistance they need.
+In many cases, cutting and the emotions that go along with it are something teens struggle with alone.
+But because of growing awareness, more teens can get the help they need.

 Parents can help teens who cut — and the earlier, the better.
 Cutting can be habit-forming, and sadly, many people underestimate the risks of getting seriously sick or hurt that go along with it.